openequella/openEQUELLA/docker/README.md

 ## Future
+It would be helpful to have a flag for the default Dockerfile to place the filestore on a host directory.

-Eventually, it would be helpful to have a pre-installed openEQUELLA image of each major version get pushed to DockerHub under Apereo, as well as aim for a Production ready Docker image.
+It would be helpful to have a pre-installed openEQUELLA image of each major version get pushed to DockerHub under Apereo, as well as aim for a Production ready Docker image.